Data Overview and Downstream Analysis

 Click "Start GO Analysis" to begin.

-The analysis takes 1-3 minutes, depending on the input size and chosen ontology.
+The analysis takes a few minutes, depending on the input size and chosen ontology.
 KEGG is faster than GO. -

 It will return four outputs in the “Results & Plots” section.